Azure/aca-dotnet-workshop/docs/aca/07-aca-cron-bindings/index.md

     Task<List<TaskModel>> GetYesterdaysDueTasks();
 }
 ```
 Next we need to provide the implementation for those two methods.
-Open the file `TasksStoreManager.cs` which is located under the `services` folder of the `TasksTracker.TasksManager.Backend.Api` project and place the two following methods inside the existing class:
+Open the file `TasksStoreManager.cs` which is located under the `Services` folder of the `TasksTracker.TasksManager.Backend.Api` project and place the two following methods inside the existing class:

 ```csharp
 public async Task<List<TaskModel>> GetYesterdaysDueTasks()